 Martin Gray is an Executive Director in Armillary Capital’s Auckland office and has over 25 years of corporate finance experience in Asia, New Zealand and Europe.

 He has advised on over 100 transactions with a total value exceeding US$1bn.
 Martin’s key areas of expertise includes mergers and acquisitions, business disposals, finance raisings, project finance, independent expert reports, valuations, and due diligence, with substantial listed and private company lead advisory experience.

 Prior to joining Armillary Private Capital, Martin was head of M&A for EY in New Zealand.
 Martin holds a Bachelor of Commerce and a Diploma in Business (Finance) from the University of Auckland.
-He also holds the CA qualification and a Certificate of Public Practice from Chartered Accountants Australia and New Zealand.
-Martin is a member of the New Zealand Institute of Directors and a director and advisory board member of a wide range of entities including independent director and Chair of the Audit and Risk Committee of Airwork Holdings and Chair of the College Board of Wanganui Collegiate School.
+He also holds the CA qualification and a Certificate of Public Practice from Chartered Accountants Australia and New Zealand, and is a member of the New Zealand Institute of Directors.

 Mark’s vision is to bring together a super talented and passionate team of scientists, medical and technical experts to build a successful international medicinal cannabis business and establish the ‘Gold Standard’ for the New Zealand cultivation and production of high quality medicinal cannabis products.